ftwkoopmans/goat/README.md

 ## Preparing your genelist as input for GOAT

+Gene identifiers used as input in the GOAT R package are Human NCBI Entrez gene IDs (other species currently not supported).

 **specification**

 The expected format for your genelist is a data.frame (or 'tibble') that contains the following named columns;

-- `gene` = required column with gene integer values (Human Entrez gene IDs is almost all cases)
+- `gene` = required column with gene integer values (Human Entrez gene IDs)
 - `symbol` = optional column with gene symbols that will be merged into the output tables
 - `signif` = required column with logical (boolean) values that indicate which genes are foreground (TRUE) and background (FALSE).
 While not used in the GOAT algorithm, this is used by some general-purpose functions that e.g. prepare output tables
 - `pvalue` required if you are using GOAT with `score_type='pvalue'` ; a column with finite numeric values